realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

       - The `interface` is `implement`ed by a `class` and then the methods are defined by the `class`

     - ### Abstract Classes
-      - Very similar to interfaces but can have methods with default implementations of the methods
+      - Very similar to interfaces but can have default implementations of the methods & include variables
-      - The "abstract class" is usually "extended" by the "subclass" and then the "methods" are "overridden" by the "subclass"
+      - The `abstract class` is usually `extend`ed by the subclass and then the methods are overridden by the subclass
+      - Example:
+      - ```
+        abstract class Document {
+          String name;                // <-- abstract classes can have variables expects method open(String name)  // this abstract class expects a method called "open" expects method showName() {    // this abstract class expects a method called "close" and has a default implementation print "Name: " + this.name // <-- the "default implementation" for any subclass that doesn't override the method
+          }
+        }

+        class PDF extends Document {
+            override method open(String name): {
+               this.name = name;
+               launchPDFViewer() // <-- the "implementation" of the "abstract class" }
+        }

+        class Email extends Document {
+            method open(String to, String from, String subject): {
+               this.name = to;
+               showName(to); // <-- calls the "default implementation" of the abstract superclass launchEmailApp(to, from, subject) // <-- the implementation of the open method }
+            override method showName(): { // <-- overrides the "default implementation" of the abstract superclass print "Email to: " + this.name
+            }
+        }

+        class Song extends Document {
+            override method open(String name): {
+                 this.name = name;
+                 launchMusicPlayer(name) // <-- the "implementation" of the "abstract class"
+            }
+        }

+        // Start of program
+        main() {
+            Document doc = new PDF("MyPDF.pdf");
+            doc.open();                // <-- will launch "PDF Viewer"
+            doc2 = new Email(to="Chris", from="from:Bob", subject="subject:Meeting");
+            doc2.open();               // <-- will launch "Email App"
+            doc3 = new Song();
+            doc3.open();               // <-- will launch "Music Player"
+        }
+        ```

     - ### Polymorphism
       - Polymorphism is the idea that a method can be called on an object and the method will behave differently